-Due to the importance of cattle to the economy of the rural community outside of Somkhanda and the reserve commitment to fostering good relations with the tribe there are ongoing monitoring of the leopard on the reserve.
-You will get to learn how to set camera traps and identify individual leopards as well as record their movements.
+Due to the importance of cattle to the economy of the rural community outside of Somkhanda and the reserves commitment to fostering good relations with the tribe, there is ongoing monitoring of the leopards on the reserve.
+You will learn how to set camera traps and identify individual leopards as well as recording their movements.